CIS585S17/haunted-web-client/README.md

 ## Future Work
 1. Allow player to move to multiple rooms
 2. Remove player from socket.io room on server so they can host/join a new game.
+3. Turn into a downloadable executable game using Electron build tools